Editing a Program

 Program.write serialises the modified protobuf back to disk.
 It does not

-interact with IDA.
-Use it when you want to snapshot the current annotations or
+interact with any disassembler.
+Use it when you want to snapshot the current

 # Overwrite the original file